 In addition, girls follow supplementary courses in Physical Education, Personal Development and Careers Education.
 Girls who are not studying ICT to A Level follow a general Information Technology course which leads to the European Computer Driving Licence qualification (ECDL).
-All girls follow a course in Critical Thinking and may opt to sit the AS Level examination.
+All girls follow a course in Critical Thinking.

 Girls are given intensive personal guidance in choosing their A Level options and in preparing for university entrance.
 Oxbridge lessons are offered in the Autumn Term of UVI Form and girls have the opportunity to prepare EPQ (Extended Qualification Project) which will help support their university applications as well as develop the independent learning skills that are essential for successful undergraduate study.